 Recent large-scale gene expression studies have revealed a degree of coordination in age-related changes in gene expression; in mice different tissues age in a coordinated fashion so that a given mouse may exhibit rapid aging while another ages slowly across multiple tissues (Zahn et al., 2007).
 This suggest the existence of common or synchronizing mechanisms, or at least systemic factors, in the aging phenotype.
 On the other hand, individual organs have some unique gene expression changes with age (Zahn et al., 2007; de Magalhaes et al., 2009b).
 Besides, only a small percentage of genes (<5%) are expressed in all tissues (Su et al., 2004) which suggests that aging may have multiple modulators in individual tissues.
 For example, even if one particular type of damage (e.g., DNA damage) is the underlying cause of aging different tissues will respond differently and be affected in different ways.

 Like many others (Miller, 1999), I think there is a fundamental process that gives rise to aging.
 There is a uniform, unifying genetic-based core that synchronizes most facets of aging.
 Nonetheless, it is plausible--even likely--that some age-related changes and diseases are independent of this core process; causes of disease and causes of aging can be different.
 For example, Machado-Joseph is a neurodegenerative genetic disease with a typical adult onset that results from a single gene defect that appears to result in a toxic form of the protein (Sequeiros et al., 1994).
 Similarly, many genes can influence individual age-related changes (Martin, 1982).
 Furthermore, there is a great variability in age-related changes among individuals, suggesting that lifestyle can influence aging to some degree (Finch, 1990, pp. 317-352).
 Nonetheless, it is interesting to note that, in worms, retarding aging also reduces aberrant protein aggregation as observed in neurodegenerative diseases like Alzheimer's disease (Morley et al., 2002; Cohen et al., 2006).
 Even for diseases that involve a toxic gain of function, the length of time until the disease develops often correlates with the organism's lifespan, possibly because such diseases are rarely the result of a single defect and thus can be influenced by a number of processes and additional insults (Morimoto, 2006).
 In conclusion, all the hundreds of genes identified to regulate aging provide strong evidence that aging has a strong genetic basis and that indeed a basic aging process exists.
-There may even be a single mechanistic clock, though this is not yet proven.
+It is clear now that aging is not just a passive, random process.
+There may even be a single mechanistic clock, though this is not yet proven and considered by many to be unlikely.
 Nonetheless, age-related changes in individual organs may be subject to unique constraints, both environmental and genetic.